Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 The ferns carved into the top of Mary and Maurice's gravestone symbolise sorrow and sincerity.

-Buried to Mary Ann and Maurice is Mary Ann's father Thomas Coombs, who passed away on 18th March 1903.
+Buried next to Mary Ann and Maurice is Mary Ann's father Thomas Coombs, who passed away on 18th March 1903.
 Thomas was born in Fifield, Berkshire in 1834 to John Coombs a farmer.
-Unfortunately I cannot seem to find any information on Thomas's mother.
+Unfortunately, I cannot seem to find any information on Thomas's mother.
+It is possible that Ann Marie Hopkins was his mother since he switched between the name Hopkins and Coombs throughout his life.

 4 comments: